One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

 Visit the market for lunch

-After your walk around Cadiz, you’ll probably be ready for some tasty food.
+After so much walking around Cadiz, you’ll probably be ready for some tasty food.
 At this time, you’ll want to head to the Mercado de Abastos.
 The market dates back to 1837 but has been recently renovated.
 Located in Plaza Libertad, it’s most likely Spain’s oldest covered market.
 It’s without a doubt the place to go for the local delicacies and specialties of the region when you’re feeling hungry.
 If you’re not feeling Cadiz local food, you can also find international options at the market.

 Mercado central de abastos, Cadiz